gitmatck/forknight-and-stuff/README.md

-how to use whatwhatwhat
-this is for the games i make yeah ok
+this is stuff for forknight